Azure-Samples/azure-health-data-and-ai-samples/samples/SMART-Client-Application/docs/idp-setup-entra.md

 This page walks you through registering the **five** Microsoft Entra ID applications the client sample needs, then maps each one back to the corresponding [`appsettings.json`](../SMART-Native-Standalone-EHR-Launch/appsettings.json) value.

 > [!IMPORTANT]
-> The proxy sample (the one you deployed alongside this client) already ships a detailed Entra app-registration recipe in `docs/ad-apps/smart-client-app-registrations.md`.
+> The proxy sample (the one you deployed alongside this client) already ships a detailed Entra app-registration recipe: [SMART Client App Registrations (Microsoft Entra ID)](../../smartonfhir-smartnative-v2/docs/ad-apps/smart-client-app-registrations.md).
 That doc covers the **first four** apps in the table below (Standalone Public, Standalone Confidential, EHR Launch, Backend Services).
 This page references those instructions and adds the fifth app (User Context) which is unique to the client sample's EHR simulator.

 ---